clnsmth/py-pkg-cookiecutter/{{ cookiecutter.__package_slug }}/CONTRIBUTING.md

 ## Git Commit Guidelines

 This project uses Python Semantic Release to streamline the deployment process.
 As a consequence, the Angular commit style is required.
-For guidance, see: https://py-pkgs.org/07-releasing-versioning.html#automatic-version-bumping.
+For guidance, [see here](https://py-pkgs.org/07-releasing-versioning.html#automatic-version-bumping).

 ## Testing